nanoporetech/tombo/docs/resquiggle.rst

    - The reference sequence may be previously known or discovered from this sample.

-*  Importantly, the reference sequence is assumed to be correct, so polishing to create a personalized genome may improve performance, particularly for samples divergent from the reference or poorly assembled genomes.
+*  Importantly, the reference sequence is assumed to be correct, so polishing to create a personalized reference may improve performance, particularly for a divergent sample or poorly assembled reference.
 *  Raw read FAST5 files must contain basecalls.

    -  Add basecalls from a set of FASTQs to raw read files with the ``tombo preprocess annotate_raw_with_fastqs`` command.
-   -  Read files need not contain ``Events`` data (as output with ``fast5`` mode from albacore).
+   -  Read files need *NOT* contain ``Events`` data (as output with ``fast5`` mode from albacore).

 *  Tombo currently only supports both DNA and RNA data (including R9.4 and R9.5; 1D and 1D2 data; R9.*.1 chemistries).
-Other data may produce sub-optimal results (e.g. R7 data).
+Other data may produce sub-optimal results (e.g. R9.0 or R7 data).
 *  DNA and RNA reads will be detected automatically and processed accordingly (set explicitly with ``--dna`` or ``--rna``).

    -  Tombo does not perform spliced mapping.
 Thus a transcriptime reference must be passed to the re-squiggle command for RNA samples.
 For futher details on Tombo RNA processing see the :doc:`rna` section.